ministryofjustice/opg-sirius-api-gateway/techdebt.md

 - Split up modules/api_gateway_lambda_function/main.tf into smaller files
 - Use lookup patter for account numbers everywhere `${lookup(local.accounts, "opg-sirius-development")`
 - Tag all resources
+- Move subnets into module as we'll always be using the same ones
+- create security group
 - Add README for module